ColtonAarts/FizzBuzz/README.md

 # FizzBuzz

-To run this code you will need to download the repo as a zip file.
-After you do this you will need to extract the zip to a folder and navigate to this folder with your terminal or command line.
-When you are in the folder you will need to make sure that you have the path for the jdk set you can do this by using the set path=%path%;<address if the current jdk>.
-After this call javac Main.java.
-Then java Main .
+To run this code you will need either need to download the repo as a zip file or clone with git.

+If you clone and use the Git Bash terminal on Windows you will need to navigate to a folder where you want to store the repo.
+Initialize the folder using git init.
+Then use git clone https://github.com/ColtonAarts/FizzBuzz.git.
+After this you will need to make sure that the path is set for your javac complier.
+When this is set you will need to cd into the FizzBuzz folder and run javac Main.java.
+After this run java Main.